matrigato/Guides/ArchLinux/README.md

 ## Arch Linux installation guide

 _**IMPORTANT:** This is what worked for me.
 It should be enough in most cases, but there is no guarantee this will work for you.
 I wrote this guide mostly to myself.
+Most of it is taken directly from the [Arch Wiki](https://wiki.archlinux.org/index.php/Installation_Guide), with some modifications to fix some issues I had faced in previous installations and to make the whole process easier.
+The Wiki is still the best source of information on the subject and this guide is not meant to replace it.
 Follow at your own risk._

 ### Intro